gitlabhq/gitlab-ci/doc/examples/test-and-deploy-python-application-to-heroku.md

 ### Create runner
 First install [Docker Engine](https://docs.docker.com/installation/).
-To build this project you also need to have [GitLab Runner](https://about.gitlab.com/gitlab-ci/#gitlab-runner). ou can use public runners available on `ci.gitlab.com`, but you can register your own:
+To build this project you also need to have [GitLab Runner](https://about.gitlab.com/gitlab-ci/#gitlab-runner).
+You can use public runners available on `ci.gitlab.com`, but you can register your own:
 ```
 gitlab-ci-multi-runner register \
   --non-interactive \